rosscdh/glynt/docs/handlebars_helper_specification.md

 Standard variables; the default value is defined by the content in-between the "{{#doc_var}}{{/doc_var}}" tags

 1. name: String - The variable by which this object is referred to within the document context
+2. inherit_from: String - the "name" of another variable that this variable inherits its initial value from.
+If the user changes the value of a doc_var that inherits_from then that field should stay set as the new value

 __e.g.__

     {{#doc_var name="my_variable_name"}}Some Content Goes here and is the Default Value of the my_variable_name var{{/doc_var}}